Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 • A *‘README.md’* file which contains:

   1. The purpose of the project
+  2. Information about the datasets
-  2. Research and assumptions
+  3. Research and assumptions
-  3. Conclusions and findings
+  4. Conclusions and findings
-  4. Structure and project navigation
+  5. Structure and project navigation
-  5. Required programs
+  6. Required programs
-  6. Details of how to run the code
+  7. Details of how to run the code
-  7. Libraries and modules which need to be imported to run the code
+  8. Libraries and modules which need to be imported to run the code
-  8. Authors and contributors
+  9. Authors and contributors
-  6. References
+  10. References

 • A *‘requirements.txt’* file containing information that facilitates the user to quickly run the notebooks with minimal configuration